parulSingh2810/parul-22-coder/README.md

+- 👋 Helllo!
-- 👋 Hi, I’m @parul-22-coder
+- 👩‍ I’m @parul-22-coder
+- 🏫 I'm a first year computer science undergraduate student at Graphic Era Hill University,Bhimtal.
-- :D I'm a programmer and blogger.
+- 💻 I'm a programmer and blogger.
 - 👀 I’m interested in exploring new ideas and ready to gain knowledge.
 - 🌱 I’m currently learning programming language
-- 💞️ I’m looking to collaborate on .
+- 💞️
 - 📫 How to reach me ..
      This is my linkedin profile ---->
     --> https://www.linkedin.com/in/parul-singh-3155641a5/